 Corporation does not guarantee that the lagoon is free of stingers, but they have a management program to reduce

+the risk.
 The water is good for wading in on a hot day, but it seemed a little stagnant and visibility in the water was poor, so

 you were never clear exactly where or what you were stepping on.
 The lagoon probably needs